cldme/js-indecision/README.md

 # js-indecision
-React application for choosing random values from a list
+React application for choosing random values from a list (using pages)